 Cook the chopped onion on low heat for about 10 minutes until tender.

 Boil some water in a small saucepan.
 Add the chilli peppers for about 5 minutes and make sure they are tender then run them under cold water to cool down enough to handle.
 Remove and discard the skins.

 Blend the chilli peppers, onion, vegetable oil, cheese, salt, pepper and garlic in a blender until smooth.
 Continue to blend as you stream evaporated milk into the mixture.
 Do this until you get a creamy sauce.

-Once ready, arrange 1 lettuce leaf onto each of 8 plates.
+Once ready, arrange 1 salad lettuce leaf onto each of 8 plates.
 Split the potatoes and arrange 3 halves onto each lettuce leaf.
 Make it creamy by drizzling some sauce over the potatoes.
-Halve an egg and add with two more black olive halves.
+Halve an egg and serve with two more black olive halves.

 Carapulcra Chinchana is a common delicious Peruvian potato stew that has been seasoned with flavorful chilli peppers, spices and finished off with peanut butter.
-The traditional Carapulcra is made with freeze dried potatoes, however, those in Chincha province use fresh potatoes and add beef broth.
+The traditional Carapulcra ingredients include freeze-dried potatoes.
+But Peruvians in Chincha province use fresh potatoes and also add beef broth.

 Set heat to medium-high and heat oil in a large pot.
 Add pork to it and sprinkle with pepper and salt.
 Ensure the pork is brown evenly on each side then remove and reserve.

 Add onions and sugar to the pot and sauté it for 5-8 minutes until browned.
 Flavor it by stirring in garlic, aji panca paste, aji mirasol paste, ground allspice and ground cloves.
 You can then sauté for 2 more minutes.